YTL Corporation: Malaysia

-YTL's core operations are concentrated in Malaysia.
-YTL Power International is a major player in the country's power generation and water sectors, operating 1,212MW combined cycle power plant at Paka, Terengganu, and Pasir Gudang, Johor.
-YTL Communications provide telecommunication services under the YES brand.
+YTL's core operations are concentrated in Malaysia, with YTL Power International a major player in the country's power generation and water sectors, operating 1,212 megawatts combined cycle power plants at Paka, Terengganu, and Pasir Gudang, Johor.
+YTL Communications provides telecommunication services under the YES brand.
 YTL Construction has undertaken large-scale infrastructure projects across the country, including power plants, airports, hospitals, railway lines, and commercial and residential buildings.
-YTL Land is responsible for property development, with a significant land bank and townships like Sentul in Kuala Lumpur.
-YTL Hospitality REIT manages and develops a portfolio of renowned hospitality properties like Pangkor Laut Resort and The Ritz-Carlton, Kuala Lumpur.
+With a significant land bank, YTL Land is responsible for property development of townships like Sentul in Kuala Lumpur.
+YTL Hospitality REIT manages and develops a portfolio of renowned hospitality properties such as Pangkor Laut Resort and The Ritz-Carlton, Kuala Lumpur.
 Express Rail Link operates the KLIA Ekspres and KLIA Transit high-speed rail services connecting Kuala Lumpur International Airport (KLIA) with Kuala Lumpur Sentral.

-YTL Data Center Holdings, a subsidiary of YTL Power operates data centers in Sentul, Kuala Lumpur and Kulai, Johor.
-The Green Data Center Park in Kulai is host to Nvidia's cloud computing supercomputers focusing on artificial intelligence application.
+YTL Data Center Holdings, a subsidiary of YTL Power, operates data centres in Sentul, Kuala Lumpur, and Kulai, Johor.
+The Green Data Center Park in Kulai hosts Nvidia's cloud computing supercomputers, which focus on artificial intelligence applications.

-In May 2024, YTL Power emerges as substantial shareholder of Ranhill Utilities, a utility company operating water treatment plant in Johor and power generation plant in Sabah.
+In May 2024 YTL Power became a substantial shareholder in Ranhill Utilities, a utility company that operates a water treatment plant in Johor and a power generation plant in Sabah.

 Singapore

-YTL Power owns and operates YTL PowerSeraya in Singapore, a company with a total licensed generation capacity of 3,100 megawatts and involved in multi-utility operations.
-Additionally, YTL Corp has a significant stake in Starhill Global REIT, a Singapore-based Real Estate Investment Trust (REIT) that invests in prime retail and office properties across Singapore, Malaysia, Japan, and China.
+YTL Power owns and operates YTL PowerSeraya in Singapore, a company involved in multi-utility operations and with a total licensed generation capacity of 3,100 megawatts.

+YTL Corp also has a significant stake in Starhill Global REIT, a Singapore-based Real Estate Investment Trust (REIT) that invests in prime retail and office properties across Singapore, Malaysia, Japan, China, and Australia.

-In July 2024, YTL announced its intention to expand into the industrialized building systems sector through YTL Cement Bhd, which plans to acquire a significant stake in NSL Ltd, a company based in Singapore.
+In July 2024 YTL announced an expansion into the industrialised building systems sector through YTL Cement Bhd, which planned to acquire a significant stake in Singapore-based NSL Ltd.

 United Kingdom

-YTL's presence in the United Kingdom is through Wessex Water, a water and sewerage provider serving 2.9 million customers.
-YTL Developments UK Limited is another venture undertaking the development of Brabazon, a mixed-use property project on the historic Filton Airfield site in Bristol.
+YTL has a presence in the United Kingdom through Wessex Water, a water and sewerage provider serving 2.9 million customers.

+YTL Developments UK Limited is another UK venture, and is involved in the development of Brabazon, a mixed-use property project on the historic Filton Airfield site in Bristol.